 TGbe editor: Please modify the following NOTE in subclause 11.2.3.15 TIM Broadcast (#10540)

 NOTE 4—Modification of an element means that at least (#1031)one field in the element is changed, although not all fields in an element can be changed (e.g., the fields that advertise the basic MCS sets in HT Operation, VHT Operation, and HE Operation elements do not change).
 Inclusion of an element means that the element is included in a Beacon frame.
-The nsertion of an element means that the element was not present in the previous Beacon frame, is present in the current Beacon frame, and will be carried in the next Beacon frame.(11ax)
+The nsertion of an element means that the element was not present in the previous Beacon frame, is present in the current Beacon frame, and will be carried in the next Beacon frame.(11ax) Inclusion/modification of an element for a nontransmitted BSSID is done in a Beacon frame transmitted by the transmitted BSSID either by including/modifying the element in the nontransmitted BSSID profile of the Multiple BSSID element or by including/modifying the element for the transmitted BSSID if that element is inherited for the nontransmitted BSSID (see 1.1.3.8.4 Inheritance of element values).